FAQ

 Q - Where is Macalat chocolate from?

-A - The Cocoa Liquor (100% chocolate) is processed from fine flavor Criollo beans that are grown under a canopy of shade trees in the fertile soil of Peru.
-The added cocoa butter is pressed from Peruvian cacao beans as well.
+A - The Cocoa Liquor (100% chocolate) is processed from cacao beans that are grown under a canopy of shade trees in the fertile soil of Peru & Ghana.

 Q - Is there a risk of cross-contamination at your facility?